kubernetes/kubernetes/docs/proposals/loadbalancer-proposal.md

 	LoadBalancerPending LoadBalancerPhase = "Pending"
 	// used for LoadBalancers that are working well LoadBalancerPending LoadBalancerPhase = "Running"
-	// used for LoadBalancers that failed to be correctly deprovisioned after
-	// all LoadBalancerClaim boun with it has been deleted LoadBalanceFailed LoadBalancerPhase = "Failed"
+	// used for LoadBalancers that failed to be correctly recycled or deleted after being released from a claim LoadBalanceFailed LoadBalancerPhase = "Failed"
 )